LoreVanOudenhove/Create_PyClone_input/README.md

 ```
 # Clonal Reconstruction using PyClone

-Finally, the PyClone_input.tsv file can be used as an input for PyClone.
+Finally, the PyClone_input.tsv file and the estimated tumour purity can be used as an input for PyClone.

 ```
 PyClone run_analysis_pipeline --in_files PyClone_input.tsv --tumour_contents $purity --prior major_copy_number